ranoliveira1/azure_table_utils/README.md

 - Create, delete, and list tables.
 - Create or update entities in batches (up to 100 entities per transaction).
 - Delete entities by `PartitionKey` and `RowKey`.
-- Validates inputs (e.g., table names, required entity keys).
+- Validates inputs (e.g., table names, required entity keys, replace blank space to "_" in the columns/properties names).
+Azure Table does not accept blank space in the columns/properties.
 - Handles Azure service and network errors (e.g., DNS issues, invalid credentials).

 ## Requirements